Free Education for a Free Society

 The world of education is plagued by this pedagogy of uselessness, from elementary school through technical courses in universities.

-The pedagogy of useslessness is a crime.
+The pedagogy of uselessness is a crime.

 Competently designed, intelligent instructional material